sadensmol/sadensmol.github.com/_posts/2017-09-16-sense-of-good-project-structure.md

 And Im actually was very happy with thaT!!!

 Unity.
 What to say about Unity...
 When you write code for Unity project you use mostly composition patterns instad of Inheritance.
 Very powerful patter and good fit for a Unity architecture.
 I spent 1 year working on different Unity projects.
 So same patters as before...
  Nothing new, nothing complicated...
 If you know how to program you just... program.....

 Now Im starting with frontend...
-It blowing my mind...
+It's blowing my mind...
 But actually I do the same things as before - think about better project structure, think about frameworks I could use in the application and then just put everything together and make a connections between components, write code and make everything working...
 Working good, working fast and look well....